cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-theme-1.png" title="plot of chunk theme" alt="plot of chunk theme" style="display: block; margin: auto;" />

-mention that line breaks can be anywhere, but you need to have the + at the end of the line.

 ***CHALLENGES*** - allot 5 min

 ## Writing Data - complete by 4:20 pm